-Many of our customers rely on public funding provided by federal, state and local governments, and this funding has been and may continue to be reduced or deferred as a result of current economic conditions.
-These circumstances may adversely impact our customers and suppliers, which, in turn, could adversely affect their ability to purchase our products or supply us with necessary equipment, raw materials or components.
-In addition, these circumstances could adversely affect our access to liquidity that may be needed to conduct or expand our business, conduct future acquisitions or make other discretionary investments.
+Many of our customers rely on public funding provided by federal, state and local governments.
+This funding has been and may continue to be reduced or deferred as a result of political and economic conditions and shifting priorities for its use.
+These circumstances may adversely impact our customers, which, in turn, could adversely affect their ability to purchase our products.
+Legislative, budgetary or regulatory changes may also be adopted which could adversely affect our ability to sell our current products or successfully develop and commercialize new products.